soravux/scoop/doc/readme.rst

 scooprun.py script
 ~~~~~~~~~~~~~~~~~~

-The script ``scooprun.py`` alows you to automatically spawn the needed brokers and workers on a given list of computer, including remote ones via ssh.
-It will automatically generate the environment variables needed for the execution of the parallel task on the remote workers.
+The script ``scooprun.py`` allows you to automatically spawn the needed brokers and workers on a given list of computer, including remote ones via ssh.

 You can pass the argument ``--help`` to scooprun.py to get the list of available arguments.

 An usage example may be as follow::

-    python ./scooprun.py --hosts 192.168.1.101 192.168.1.102 192.168.1.103 -vv -N 16 your_program.py
+    scooprun.py --hosts 127.0.0.1 192.168.1.101 192.168.1.102 192.168.1.103 -vv -N 16 your_program.py

 This will run 4 workers on each 3 remotes hosts as well as the local machine that will execute ``you_program.py``.